ImaadhRenosh/IBM-AI-Icebreaker-Bot-with-LlamaIndex-IBM-Granite/README.md

 # 🚀 LinkedIn Icebreaker Bot — IBM watsonx + LlamaIndex

+# About the LinkedIn Icebreaker Bot

+Hi!
+I built the LinkedIn Icebreaker Bot to make networking smarter and more personal.
+With AI powered by IBM watsonx and LlamaIndex, my tool generates tailored conversation starters directly from LinkedIn profiles—no more awkward, generic intros!

+You can demo the bot instantly using mock data—no API key needed.
+Available as both a command-line tool and a Gradio web app, it’s accessible for any background.
+I leveraged a full RAG pipeline, combining profile extraction, vector embedding, and natural language generation, so you always get relevant, career-focused icebreakers.

+Try it out, experiment with different settings, and make every conversation count!

 > **Create Memorable Conversations, Instantly!**
 > Personalized, AI-generated icebreakers from any LinkedIn profile.
 > ⚡ Powered by **IBM watsonx** & **LlamaIndex** ⚡